robindavidgames/ci-project05/README.md

 (if facing an error, downgrade Heroku version with: heroku stack:set heroku-20 -a endless-explorer then create a runtime.txt file containing: python-3.8.14)

+### Github
+- Connect app to github through the deploy tab on Heroku.
+- Now enable automatic deploys so that github deploys also deploy to Heroku.

 ## Bugs
 ### Views Error
 In my index view, I had made the error where I was rendering a tuple rather than calling a function: